 Where is the Bastille neighborhood?

 The Bastille neighborhood is located in eastern Paris, between the neighborhoods of Picpus and Richard-Lenoir.
-It does include the famous Bastille monument, but the neighborhood itself is found to the east of the monument, rather than surrounding it.
-The Bastille neighborhood in Paris is bordered by the Boulevard Beaumarchais to the west, the river Seine to the south, and roughly the Saint Antoine hospital to the east.
+It does include the famous Bastille Colonne de Juillet monument, but the neighborhood itself is found to the east of the monument, rather than surrounding it.
+The Bastille neighborhood in Paris is bordered by the Boulevard Beaumarchais to the west, the river Seine to the south, and roughly the Saint Antoine Hospital to the east.

 Take metro line 8 to get there and get off at the Bastille or Ledru-Rollin stop!